wp-plugins/external-featured-image/readme.txt

 == Upgrade Notice ==

-= 1.0.5 =
+= 1.0.6 =
-Bug fix.
-Setting regular featured image works again.
+Compatibility with the Gensis Framework.